 When you hear the name ‘Portland’, your mind may instantly jump to the infamous city in Oregon, leaving the beautiful coastal city in Maine nearly forgotten.
 Well, we believe this needs to change as the picturesque coastal destination has so much to offer!
 The city is home to a flourishing food scene, funky boutique shops, and a plethora of phenomenal natural beauty spots.
 It’s the ultimate getaway spot.

 As it’s the largest city in Maine, figuring out exactly where to stay in Portland can be a little tricky.
-There are a variety of neighbourhoods to choose from, each offering something unique to travellers.
+There are a variety of neighborhoods to choose from, each offering something unique to travellers.

-To help you out, we’ve broken down four of the best neighbourhoods in Portland.
+To help you out, we’ve broken down four of the best neighborhoods in Portland.
 We’ve included the top things to see and do in each area, so you can find the best one for your needs.

 Whether you’re keen to explore the city’s best galleries and monuments, discover Portland’s epic nightlife scene or anything in between, we’ve got you covered.